Importance of Yoga

 Yoga is one of the most popular forms of exercise in the world, but where exactly did it come from?
 This form of exercise can be traced back centuries and centuries, but it has not always been what we have come to know as yoga today.
 In fact, it didn’t originate as a form of physical exercise at all.
 It was a form of personal growth and an exploration of spirituality.

 Even though yoga is a physical challenge, it is more than just a workout for your body.
-For some people, yoga is a deeply spiritual experience and the physical strength is just an added bonus.
+For some people, yoga meditation is a deeply spiritual experience and the physical strength is just an added bonus.
 It originated in ancient India around 3000 B.C. and was more of a religious practice that went along with meditation as part of a quest to reach enlightenment.
 You can find stone carvings of old yogic poses and teachings in the Indus Valley Civilization (IVC) located in northwestern South Asia.
 Even today yoga plays a big part in Eastern religions like Buddhism, Hinduism, and Jainism.

 Up until the late 19th to early 20th centuries, yoga was mainly practiced in Eastern countries of the world where these religions were widely practiced.
 This was when yoga started to really evolve.
 By the time the 1980s reached us, yoga had become widely known across the Western world as the popular form of physical exercise that it is today.

 Regardless of the Western evolution of yoga, the practice has proven to be useful for all physical, mental, and spiritual health for centuries.
 Yoga helps people connect to their bodies and their minds as they grow stronger in both.
 It has even evolved further over the years into passive treatments for many different physical and mental ailments.
 One of these treatments is called yoga therapy.